markkuleinio/wireshark-zabbix-dissectors/README.md

 - Code assumes Zabbix-generated "compact" form of JSON (no extra spaces or line feeds)
 - Not all Zabbix component combinations have been tested or implemented
+- Large packet support (used for multi-gigabyte proxy configurations as of 7/2022) is implemented with separate `zabbix.large.*` fields
 - Lua dissector performance is not as good as in C dissectors
 - Wireshark can/will crash if a Lua dissector field is used in a custom column, and you reload the Lua plugins or you change to a profile using those custom fields (workaround for the latter is